 The heat of neutralisation of strong acid and strong base always remains constant and its value is -13.7 Kcaleq-1 because some amount of heat is used in the dissociation of weak acid or base and this difference amount of heat is known as the heat of dissociation.
 Exception: HF (weak acid) heat of neutralisation of HF is more than -13.7 KCaleq-1 because of the high hydration energy of fluoride ions.

-The amount of heat evolved or absorbed when 1 mole of a compound is dissolved in such excess amount of solvent so that further dilution does not involve any more heat change known as the heat of solution.
+The amount of heat evolved or absorbed when 1 mole of a compound is dissolved in such an excess amount of solvent that further dilution does not involve any more heat change known as the heat of solution.

 Amount of heat released or absorbed when 1 mole of anhydrous or partially hydrated salt reacts with a required number of a water molecule to form hydrated salt.

 6. The heat of Transition or Enthalpy of Transition

 The amount of heat changes when one allotropic form of 1 mole of compound converts into another allotropic form known as the heat of transition.

 7. The Heat of Fusion or Enthalpy of Fusion